discordjs/guide/guide/popular-topics/intents.md

 # Gateway Intents
 :::danger
-The high volume of requests regarding recent API changes have made a change necessary here.
-This is a makeshift placeholder based around current knowledge until we can invest resources to properly rewrite the section on intents.
+The high volume of requests regarding recent API changes has made a change necessary here.
+This is a makeshift placeholder based around current knowledge until we can invest resources to rewrite the section on intents properly.

-We are sorry for any confusion or inconvenience our previous explanations might have caused for developers and discord staff!
+We are sorry for any confusion or inconvenience our previous explanations might have caused developers and discord staff!
 We are doing our best to update information as it becomes available.
 :::

 :::warning